Flutter-Tech/fsc-docs-site/docs/branch-protection.md

 - While most GitHub opensource projects use a [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow), this is **not appropriate** for inner source.
 Inner source repository contents are not public, making unsecured forks in personal accounts unacceptable.
 It is for this reason that normal GitHub forking shortcuts are disabled.
 - Contributors therefore need write access to your repository, so they can push a new branch containing their changes and create a pull request for review.
 If possible you should grant repository write access to the `all-flutter-global` team which contains all organisation members.
 - This is why branch protection configuration is a critical part of inner source repository setup: it allows you to enable contributions from all members by granting repository write access, while remaining confident that your important branches are robustly protected.
+- A typical inner source service has multiple deployments from the same shared codebase repository.
+These deployments are released separately meaning multiple versions are deployed at any time.
+It is therefore necessary to use a branching model that supports operational hotfix and release for all versions in production.

 ## Configuring Branch Protection